darkf/darkfo/README.md

 Once you've got all that, you can start trying it out.
 I'll assume you're in a command prompt inside the the DarkFO directory:

-- Run `python exportImages.py`.
+- Run `python exportImages.py <data>/color.pal <data> art`.
+Where <data> is the combined folder of the original FO2 assets combined with the extracted ones.
 This will take a while (~30 minutes) as it's converting all of the relevant images from the Fallout 2 format.

 - Run `python buildPRO.py`